aframevr/aframe/docs/components/hand-tracking-controls.md

 [webxrhandinput]: https://immersive-web.github.io/webxr-hand-input/

 Use `hand-tracking-controls` to integrate [hand tracked input][webxrhandinput] in your application.
 The component provides a visual representation of the hand and basic gesture recognition.
-It can be used along tracked controllers (e.g: oculus-touch-controls) for applications requiring multiple input methods.
+It can be used along tracked controllers (e.g: meta-touch-controls) for applications requiring multiple input methods.
 Component is only active when the browser and underlying system starts tracking the user's hands.

 ## Example